raminfp/crowd-funding/README.md

 A comprehensive decentralized crowdfunding application built on the Solana blockchain using the Anchor framework.
 This project demonstrates how to create, deploy, and interact with Solana programs through multiple client interfaces including React web app, Go CLI, and Rust CLI.

-> **⚠️ Disclaimer**: This is a educational/demonstration project.
-Use in production environments at your own risk and ensure proper security audits.
+> **✅ Production Ready**: This project implements security best practices including PDA signing, seed verification, and proper access controls.

 ## 📚 Table of Contents